Sophos333/Sophos333/README.md

 ### 🧽 About Me

 I began my journey in the U.S. Army, serving in overseas combat operations.
-After my service, I transitioned into tech—first leading web development and design, and now diving deep into **data analytics and business intelligence**.
+After my service, I transitioned into tech first leading web development and design, and now diving deep into **data analytics and business intelligence**.

 My mission is clear:
 > **Deliver precision insights, actionable dashboards, and compelling stories that drive confident decisions.**